 It was developed in 1979 by a team working with the Rangpur Dinajpur Rural Service (RDRS), an NGO working in northwest Bangladesh.
-IDE facilitates the formation of national and regional networks of suppliers, dealers, and installers.
+International Development Enterprises (iDE) facilitates the formation of national and regional networks of suppliers, dealers, and installers.

 International Development Enterprises (IDE) through approximately 1,000 stocking dealers in Bangladesh.
 There is also a treadle pump wholesale market in Dhaka that serves many regional dealers.

 iDE Rope Pump, KickStart MoneyMaker Hip Pump, Rocker Water Pump, Vergnet-Hydro 60-2000 Pump, Proximity Designs Red Rhino Pump and other manual methods for water extraction as seen in the table (pricing from 2017).